-What is the Variety Australian Muscle Car Run?
+What is the Variety Aussie Muscle Car Run?

-Variety – the Children’s Charity of South Australia, well known for their experience in running fundraising motoring events such as the famous Variety Bash, is pleased to announce they will be adding the national ‘Aussie Muscle Car Run’ to their suite in 2022.
+Variety – the Children’s Charity of South Australia, well known for their experience in running fundraising motoring events such as the famous Variety Bash, is pleased to announce they will be adding the national ‘Aussie Muscle Car Run’ to their suite in 2022, supported by a Donation from the Government of South Australia.

 The event will run from 25 March until 1 April 2022 and will travel 1363km from Adelaide through Clare and to Port Augusta to finish in Glenelg, taking in racetracks at Mallala and The Bend in between and engaging with regional towns along the way.